 - Traditional Retainers – A removable appliance made of acrylic and a wire that sits on the front side of your teeth.

 - Bonded Retainer – A thin, fixed wire that is temporarily bonded to the back of the teeth.

 Drs.
-Laura Collier, Amy Stark, and Anna Seime will provide you with the retainer option that is best suited for your orthodontic treatment plan.
+Laura Collier and Amy Stark will provide you with the retainer option that is best suited for your orthodontic treatment plan.
 Wear your retainer as instructed for best results.
 Your teeth have been in active treatment for months or even years.
 Wearing your retainer is crucial for ensuring that your teeth do not shift back out of their corrected positions.

 When it is not in your mouth, keep your retainer in its case.
 Bacteria can build up on your retainer, making it less hygienic and affecting the fit.
 Regular cleaning to remove these bacteria is a vital part of proper retainer care.